top of page

 Exploring Layover Options, Thruway Buses, and Local Transportation Connections

 Layovers can be more than just waiting for the next train.
 With thoughtful planning, they become mini-adventures of their own.
 And depending on whether you have a few hours, or choose to extend it to a few days, layovers are a great way to see a new place.
-Check the local transportation options available at the layover stations.
 Whether it's a quick subway ride to a nearby museum or a stroll through a charming downtown, maximizing layover time can add unexpected delights to your trip.
 Amtrak also provides numerous Thruway Bus connections throughout the system that can help extend your trip to locations off the rail network.

 Hotels and Lodgings Near Stations

 Accommodation planning is essential, especially for multi-day journeys.
 Proximity to the station can make your travels more comfortable and stress-free.
-Many cities have hotels within walking distance or a short ride from the Amtrak station.
+Most cities have hotels within walking distance or a short ride from the Amtrak station.
 Look for those that cater to travelers, offering flexible check-in and check-out times, luggage storage, and perhaps a special charm that reflects the local culture.
+Many accommodations will also provide free transport service to and from Amtrak stations if requested.

 Apps and Tools for Managing and Organizing the Trip